IT and Computing

 Ethernet connections in College accommodation

-All rooms in the College main site, Annexe, 14 and 15 Wellington Square, 100 and 102 Abingdon Road, 2 Bradmore Road and 5 Coolidge Close are equipped with Ethernet points.
+All rooms in the College main site, Annexe, 14 and 15 Wellington Square and 2 Bradmore Road are equipped with Ethernet points.
 Before you can connect your personal computer to these points, you must:

 1. Sign and return a copy of the College IT regulations (download the PDF rules and form).